 - Send your SAT or ACT scores to STAC.
 We will take only your highest scores into consideration, especially if you test more than once.
 The STAC SAT school code is 2807.
 The STAC ACT school code is 2897.

-- We expect all international students to take either the TOEFL , IELTS, or Pearson PTE English language proficiency exam.
+- All international students are required to take either the TOEFL , IELTS, or Pearson PTE English language proficiency exam, unless your secondary school was primarily taught in English.
 However, you may qualify for an English proficiency testing waiver.
 Qualifying students include:

 - Graduates from a U.S. high school or secondary school elsewhere with all courses taught in the English language exclusively, with the exception of foreign language courses.

-- Students who received a score of 500 or higher in the Evidence Based Reading and Writing sections of the SAT.
+- Students who received a score of 1000 or higher on the SAT.

 - Students who received a combined score of a 37 or higher on the English and reading sections of the ACT .

 - STAC requires at least one letter of recommendation.
 This can be from a teacher, coach, mentor, or adviser who knows you well.
 All letters of recommendation can be emailed directly to the international admissions counselor or to [email protected].

 - Any student attending secondary (high) school outside of the U.S. must have a transcript evaluation completed by any of the organizations on the NACES membership list.